-How to create an IP Alias in Mac OS X using ifconfig
+How to Create an IP Alias in Mac OS X using ifconfig

-In some trickier network situations, you may be assigned an IP but need an entirely different IP address to access certain network resources, but how on earth do you have two IP addresses at once?
-Create an IP Alias!
+In some trickier network situations, your computer may be assigned an IP but need an entirely different IP address to access certain network resources.
+You might be wondering, how on earth do you have two IP addresses at once on the same Mac?
+The answer; Create an IP Alias!

 sudo ifconfig en0 alias 192.168.0.101 255.255.255.0

 The syntax therefore for creating an IP alias is as follows:

 You will need to use sudo which requires the root/admin password.